Rigidity of Julia sets for Henon type maps: Green currents and rigidity of Julia sets

-The second term in the last sum is of order $O(d^{-n})$ since $\|\nu''_n\|\leq 1$ and $|v_n|\leq A$ on the support of $\nu_n''$.
-By Lemma \ref{lemma_dsh_bound}, $v_n$ has bounded DSH-norm.
-Since $\|\nu_n'\|\leq 1$ and $\|\nu_n'\|_\infty\leq M^n$, Corollary \ref{cor_dsh_exp} implies that the first term in the last sum is of order $O(nd^{-n})$.
 This completes the proof of the theorem.
 Note that one can easily deduce from the obtained estimate a similar estimate for H\"older continuous test forms using the classical interpolation theory between Banach spaces. \endproof

 The following result shows for generic analytic subsets $V$ in $\P^2$ that the sequence $f^{-n}(V)$ is asymptotically equidistributed with respect to the current $T_+$, see also \cite{BS0,FS4}.

 \begin{corollary} Let $S$ be a positive closed $(1,1)$-current of mass $1$ on $\P^2$ whose support does not contain $I_-$.
 Then $d^{-n} (f^n)^*(S)\to T_+$ exponentially fast as $n\to\infty$.
 In particular, if $V$ is an analytic set of pure dimension $1$ which does not contain $I_-$, then $d^{-n}[f^{-n}(V)]\to \deg(V)T_+$ exponentially fast. \end{corollary} \proof The first assertion is a direct consequence of Theorem \ref{th_equi_Green}.
 In order to obtain the second assertion, it is enough to take $S:={1\over \deg(V)} [V]$ and to observe that $(f^n)^*(S)={1\over \deg(V)}[f^{-n}(V)]$. \endproof